-Reading Across Genres and Vocabulary See Benchmarks for Excellent Student Thinking 9.R.3.1, 9.R.3.3, 9.R.3.4, 9.V.1.2, 9.V.1.3 Indicator Below Expectations At/Near Expectations Above Expectations through rhetorical devices and rhetorical appeals.
-Choose an informational text and identify the rhetoric.
-Use a different color to highlight each type of rhetorical appeal.
+Reading Across Genres and Vocabulary See Benchmarks for Excellent Student Thinking 9.R.3.1, 9.R.3.3, 9.R.3.4, 9.V.1.2, 9.V.1.3 Indicator Below Expectations At/Near Expectations Above Expectations between the adaption and the original text.
+Review song lyrics from various genres to identify and describe the mood created through the author's word choices.
+Choose an informational text and identify the rhetoric by using a different color to highlight each type of rhetorical appeal.
 Discuss which rhetorical appeal is used more often and why it is appropriate for the audience.
-Identify and define unknown words when reading a text.
-Create a matching game using common root words and their meanings. through rhetorical devices and rhetorical appeals.
-Choose an informational text and identify the rhetoric.
-Use a different color to highlight each type of rhetorical appeal.
+Identify and define unknown words using context clues.
+Create a matching game using common root words and their meanings. between the adaption and the original text.
+Review song lyrics from various genres to identify and describe the mood created through the author's word choices.
+Choose an informational text and identify the rhetoric by using a different color to highlight each type of rhetorical appeal.
 Discuss which rhetorical appeal is used more often and why it is appropriate for the audience.
-Identify and define unknown words when reading a text. through rhetorical devices and rhetorical appeals.
-Choose an informational text and identify the rhetoric.
-Use a different color to highlight each type of rhetorical appeal.
+Identify and define unknown words using context clues. between the adaption and the original text.
+Review song lyrics from various genres to identify and describe the mood created through the author's word choices.
+Choose an informational text and identify the rhetoric by using a different color to highlight each type of rhetorical appeal.
 Discuss which rhetorical appeal is used more often and why it is appropriate for the audience.
-Identify and define unknown words when reading a text.
+Identify and define unknown words using context clues.